Silver Edge Japanese Spurge

 Silver Edge Japanese Spurge foliage

 (Photo courtesy of NetPS Plant Finder)

 Height: 12 inches

 Spread: 24 inches

 A very appealing evergreen groundcover with interesting white flowers in spring and white variegated foliage, exceptional performance in deep shade or underneath mature shade trees, dislikes hot sun; prefers highly organic, acidic soils

-Silver Edge Japanese Spurge's attractive serrated narrow leaves remain green in color with showy creamy white variegation throughout the year.
+Silver Edge Japanese Spurge's attractive serrated narrow leaves remain green in color with showy creamy white variegation throughout the year on a plant with a spreading habit of growth.
 It features tiny spikes of white flowers rising above the foliage in mid spring.
-The fruit is not ornamentally significant.

 Silver Edge Japanese Spurge is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.